Sjofartsdirektoratet/docs/content/rest-api/qualifications/additional_competence.md

 ## Available functionality

-**Adds an additional competence**

-POST operation to register additional competence.

-**Adds list of additional competence**
+**List additional competence codes**
+GET operation to obtain the complete list of competence codes listed in table 4.
+This list will always contain the newest version.

+**Create additional competences**
-POST operation to register additional competence on more than one seafarer, or several additional competences.
+POST operation to register additional competences.

-**Get additional competence by uid**

-GET operation to access previous delieverd additional competance using the UID.

-**Get additional competences using uid**

-GET operation to access more than one previous delieverd additional competence using UIDs.

-**Update an additional competence**
+**Retrive an additional competence**

-PUT operation to update an already reported additional competance using the UID.
+GET operation to obtain an already reported additional competence using UIDs.

-**Update list of additional competence**
+**List additional competences**

-PUT operation to update a list of already reported additional competences using the UID.
+GET operation to obtain  already reported additional competences.